Logic program proportions: Introduction

+In (semi-)automatic programming \cite{Czarnecki00},\footnote{\url{https://en.wikipedia.org/wiki/Automatic_programming}} one usually wants to construct a program given some specification.
+This is complicated by the fact that writing the complete specification is as complex as writing the logic program itself \cite<cf.>{Kowalski84}.
+In this paper, we therefore propose a differnt view on automatic programming motivated by Sir Atiyah's approach to mathematical research quoted above: Instead of trying to satisfy a (complete) specification, a teacher iteratively constructs a source program $S$ in a ``known'' domain by constructing a sequence of programs $S_1\to S_2\to\ldots\to S_n\to S$ whose ``limit'' is $S$; the student then tries to ``copycat''\footnote{Homage to \citeA{Hofstadter95a}.} the same proceses in an ``unknown'' target domain by constructing the sequence $P_1\to P_2\to\ldots P_n\to P$ such that By construction, the program $P$ is then ``analogous'' to the source program $S$.

 Interestingly, our work suggests a close relationship between modularity, generalization, and analogy which we believe should be explored further in the future.

-In a broader sense, this paper is a first step towards an algebraic and mainly syntactic theory of logic-based analogical reasoning and learning in knowledge representation and reasoning systems, with potential applications to fundamental AI-problems like commonsense reasoning and computational learning and creativity.\\
+In a broader sense, this paper is a first step towards a mathematical theory of logic-based analogical reasoning and learning in knowledge representation and reasoning systems with potential applications to fundamental AI-problems like commonsense reasoning and computational learning and creativity.

-For excellent surveys on computational models of analogical reasoning we refer the reader to \citeA{Hall89} and \citeA{Prade14a}.

-\section{Logic Programs}
+\section{Logic programs}

-In this section, we recall the syntax, semantics, and proof theory of logic programming by mainly following the lines of \citeA{Apt90}.
+In this section, we recall the syntax and semantics of logic programming by mainly following the lines of \citeA{Apt90}.